pnp/sp-dev-fx-webparts/samples/react-sitepages-metadata/README.md

 Relies heavily on Office UI Fabric.

 Contains following elements:
-- Metadata-News rollup WebPart - displayes published SitePages items (promoted to news), provides filtering and paging capabilities, as well as many configuration options
+- Metadata-News rollup WebPart - displays published SitePages items (promoted to news), provides filtering and paging capabilities, as well as many configuration options
 - CommandSet extension for SitePages library - a button appears when a single item is selected.
 Clicking on the item shows a fillable dialog with lookup fields

 ### Important notes